SanchaikaSingh/CMOS-Circuit-Design-Spice-Simulations-using-SKY130PDK/README.md

 We will take the point where the slope is -1 ; x axis will give VIL and VIH, whereas y axis will give VOH and VOL. Noise margin NH = VOH - VIH = 1.70952-0.98778 = 0.72 Noise margin NL = VIL - VOL = 0.7733-0.09523 = 0.67807

-# DAY 5 - CMOS power supply and device variation robustness evaluation
+# DAY 5 [CMOS power supply and device variation robustness evaluation]
 ## Static behavior evaluation – CMOS inverter robustness – Power supply variation
 ## L1 Smart SPICE simulation for power supply variations
 As technology scales, the supply voltage is reduced to lower power consumption.